Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning

 The outcome of interest was pathological complete response, defined as disappearance of all invasive cancer in the breast after completion of neoadjuvant chemotherapy ($Y=1$) or otherwise ($Y=0$).
 We identified $K = 2$ studies where patients were administered the neoadjuvant chemotherapy of interest.
 The first study (GSE21997) was a randomized trial of $n_1 = 94$ women aged between 18 and 79 with stage II-III breast cancer (\cite{martin2011genomic}).
-Patients were assigned to receive four cycles of either therapy before surgery.
-The second study (GSE25065) was an observational study of $n_2 = 168$ women who were HER2- with stage I-III breast cancer (\cite{hatzis2011genomic}).
-We focused on $p = 105$ predictors that featured a mix of five clinical and 100 genetic covariates.
-The clinical covariates include age, histology grade (1-3), HR+ (1 = yes, 0 = no), PR+ (1 = yes, 0 = no), and HER2+ (1 = yes, 0 = no).
-In addition to these clinical features, oncologists use results from Oncotype DX, a 21-gene assay that predicts whether a patient will benefit from having chemotherapy, to help inform treatment decisions in practice (\cite{sparano2008development}).
-Gene expression data on eight of the 21 genes (\textit{SCUBE2, MMP11, BCL2, MYBL2, CCNB1, ACTB, TFRC, GSTM1}) were available in the \texttt{curatedBreastData} package, and we randomly selected 92 other genes as predictors for both the treatment and outcome variables.
+The second study (GSE25065) was an observational study of $n_2 = 168$ women who were HER2 negative (HER2-) with stage I-III breast cancer (\cite{hatzis2011genomic}).
+We focused on five clinical covariates (age, histology grade, HR+, PR+, and HER2+ status) and eight genes (\textit{SCUBE2, MMP11, BCL2, MYBL2, CCNB1, ACTB, TFRC, GSTM1}) from Oncotype DX, a gene assay used by oncologists that predicts whether a patient would benefit from chemotherapy (\cite{sparano2008development}).

-A challenge with illustrating heterogeneous treatment effect estimators on real data is that we do not observe both counterfactual outcomes.
-Therefore, we simulated study-specific treatment effects to make the task of estimating heterogeneous treatment effects non-trivial.
-For $k \in \{1, 2\}$, $x \in \mathcal{X}$, and $ i \in \{1,\ldots, n\}$, we generated